 The hub of our local communities

-Since April 2013, we've made significant progress, developing relationships with our local communities, with a focus on children at primary school age.
+We've made significant progress developing relationships with our local communities, with a focus on children at primary school age.

 Bikes for Primary School Children